Breast Augmentation: Types, Cost & Options

 Silicone Gel Implants

-The most popular choice globally (85%+ of all augmentations).
+Silicone gel implants are the most popular choice worldwide - accounting for approximately 85% of all breast augmentations - due to their natural feel, as noted by the ASPS.
 Silicone implants contain a cohesive silicone gel that closely mimics the feel of natural breast tissue.
 They are pre-filled by the manufacturer in a range of volumes and profiles.

 - Standard cohesive gel: Soft, natural feel.
 Most popular option.